 “North Korea fires another missile.
 Japan has issued a national warning.”

 Honestly, I had no idea what to do.
-Again I checked all my possible news sources, again nothing.
+Again I checked all my possible news sources- again nothing.
 I looked outside and again, everyone was going about their usual business.
-I asked my husband what we should do but as I had just woken him up and he is incredibly laid back, he didn’t quite share the same uncertainty.
+I asked my husband what we should do but as I had just woken him up, he didn’t quite share the same uncertainty.
 My J-alert was silent and there seemed to be no indication that we were in danger.
-I messaged a colleague to see if it was not a figment of my imagination and then had no other choice but to continue my normal work routine.
+I messaged a colleague to see if it was a figment of my imagination and then had no other choice but to continue my normal work routine.
 There seemed to be fewer people around than usual on my route to school but I get a feeling that, that was a little paranoia playing with my thoughts.
 By the time I reached school the missile had missed and landed in the Pacific Ocean again but this time seemingly nearer its target… Guam.
 I must admit, it is unnerving waking up some mornings with potential warnings or BBC alerts and not knowing what to do.
 I assume that the J-alert is really the thing I need to look out for and everything else is just news too distant to worry about.
 Naturally, as more scares come our way, the more my children begin to ask questions.
 It is getting harder to answer because deep down no one really knows what North Korea plans to do.
 We can make calculated guesses but we’re not sure.

 I know if my parents or my family read this post, that they would no doubt worry but that is not the purpose of this entry.
 It is not to shock or scare but to inform and remember.
 In reality the threats in Japan remain minimal at the moment and with the recent bouts of terror attacks in London, it still feels like Japan is the safest place to be out of my two homes.
 The purpose of this entry is to remind my future self that I am experiencing first hand and not from behind a TV screen, an unexpected chapter in history.